 With the exception of SP1 (discussed further below), all other options for Penshurst are strongly influenced by capital cost and asset renewal.
-SP4 is also identified by DWC and Frontier as the option for Penshurst with the most potential indirect benefits currently not included in the CBA.
+SP2 is also identified by DWC and Frontier as the option for Penshurst with the most potential indirect benefits.
 Specifically, the establishment of green space throughout the town and the effect on liveability (often valued based on evidence of increased property prices).
-SP3 would also have some potential for liveability / green space benefits due to the inclusion of a wetland that could readily be configured to feature as a community amenity and recreational facility.